"So, when you guys said that if the key was in Thraben, it'd be safe

 "Ain't enough snow for that," the woman answers.
 "It's only frost.
 You're old enough to know better than to use that as an excuse."

 Arlinn allows herself a small smirk.
-No matter how many worlds she went to, there's never any place quite like home.
+No matter how many Planes she went to, there's never any place quite like home.
 "You're right, you're right," she answers.
 The snow is light—her touch is enough to melt it.
 "But maybe you can fill me in, anyway."

 The old woman fixes Arlinn with a look.
 "You're too late."